Accountability Policy & Procedure

 • Dismissal: Permanent termination of student status.
 A dismissed student is no longer eligible to attend classes and is Officially Withdrawn from the College.
 There will be no refunds.

-Consequences for Noncompliance of Sanctions: Registration for subsequent semesters will be on HOLD until a student completes the sanctions as determined by the student conduct administrators listed above.
-Failure to comply with any student conduct sanctions may result in additional student conduct action.
+Consequences for Noncompliance of Sanctions: Registration for subsequent semesters will be on HOLD until a student completes the sanctions as determined by the accountability administrators listed above.
+Failure to comply with any disciplinary sanctions may result in additional accountability process action.

 RESIDENCE LIFE STUDENT ACCOUNTABILITY POLICIES